-Thanks for your email Matt.
+Thanks for your email, Matt.
 If you’d asked me this twenty years ago, when I first really got into hard climbing, a time when 9mm carabiners often broke in a hard fall, ice axe picks and crampon points often snapped, when ropes fell apart or became a disaster in a single day, well I’d have still said the same: “It’s all bomber dude!”.

 Companies like Petzl, BD, HB, Troll, DMM and Wild Country pushed the market to a lighter way of thinking, the need to perform at higher levels requiring lighter gear (software and hardware), or maybe lighter gear helped people perform, I’m not sure?
-Harness’s like the Petzl Crux or Troll 9a appeared designed for the bleeding edge of climbing, along with RP’s and 9mm krabs, 8.5mm ropes (and 8mm twins), lighter plastic boots etc. Most of this kit was meant for people at the edges of the sport, but soon what was extreme became the norm, only those stuck in the past using heavy kit, hot and cold forging (pioneered by DMM really) hardware took over from bent rod biners, dyneema and spectra appeared, and computer stitching and better testing slimmed down most everything else.
-Also climbing became less niche, with sport climbing taking off in Europe making it climbing gear manufacturing no longer a cottage industry (and so these who could not adapt to this disappeared, companies like HB, Troll, Mountain Technology, Faces).
+Harness’s like the Petzl Crux or Troll 9a appeared designed for the bleeding edge of climbing, along with RP’s and 9mm krabs, 8.5mm ropes (and 8mm twins), lighter plastic boots etc. Most of this kit was meant for people at the edges of the sport, but soon what was extreme became the norm, only those stuck in the past using heavy kit, hot and cold forging (pioneered by DMM really) hardware took over from bent rod biners, Dyneema and spectra appeared, and computer stitching and better testing slimmed-down most everything else.
+Also climbing became less niche, with sport climbing taking off in Europe making it climbing gear manufacturing no longer a cottage industry (and so those who could not adapt to this disappeared, companies like HB, Troll, Mountain Technology, Faces).

 Yes there have been some issues with offshore products, and strength does not trump design, especially in harness’s (there are some really shitty harness and buckle designs out there), but nothing that’ll kill you.

-Building a trust in gear is a cross between blind trust and trust in yourself.
+Building trust in gear is a cross between blind trust and trust in yourself.
 Buy gear from companies you trust (3 sigma rated), inspect your gear, look after it and learn how to use it.
-If you’re going to have a bad outcome from a days climbing due to gear failure 99.999% of the time it’s be down to you or your partners fucking up.
+If you’re going to have a bad outcome from days climbing due to gear failure 99.999% of the time it’s down to you or your partners fucking up.

 Ignorance is not bliss though, and I would advise all climbers to check out the AAJ Accidents data base online, an invaluable resource when it comes to learning from lessons written in blood.